 Waking the Wild is seasonal series of workshops that teaches contemplative walking, art, and creative writing as a path to wildness.
 Our faculty includes scholars, writers, and artists who are actively engaged in the consilience of ecology and humanities in the Kickatuus, Nishnabotna, and Missouri River watersheds.

 Day-long workshops invite writers, artists, naturalists, and anyone who wants to discover wild nature and the wildness within through creative and contemplative thought and expression.
-Registration is limited to a small group of participants, and current and supporting members receive discounted and priority registration.
-We welcome new participants as space allows.
+Contact Jack Phillips for more information and how to apply: email@example.com.

 Chelsea Balzer, M.A., PLMHP, is a poet, psychotherapist, writer, musician, and educator.
 In her creative and therapeutic work, she studies the impact of culture on mental health and teaches embodied mindfulness to help bring people back into connection with nature, themselves, and each other.